kharesp/rxdds-drp/README.md

 3) Enhancing existing solution either by adding support for fault-tolerance or support for multiple consistency guarantees, or implementing a new update propagation algorithm that has lower complexity, resource usage and higher degree of concurrent updates.

-A more detailed presentation on the motivation and objectives of this project can be found [a here](rxdds-drp.pptx)
+A more detailed presentation on the motivation and objectives of this project can be found [here](rxdds-drp.pptx)